bioidiap/bob.buildout/README.rst

 verbose

-  If set, it will output the compilation commands while compiling the module.
+  If set, buildout it will output the compilation commands while compiling the module.

 prefixes